top of page

 Standesk

-White computer case with a colorful digital display showing time, weather, a cat graphic, and music info.
-Vibrant swirling background.
+White computer case with colorful front display showing time, weather, and media info.
+Cartoon bird graphic and playful mood.

 • CPU: AMD Ryzen 5 7600 — ~$199